How to create a Data Form

 View Form

-Step 14: Access the Form URL
+Step 14: Open the form

 Open Form

-Step 15: Use your new Form
+Step 15: Use the form

 DataForm Ready